muhammad-akbrrr/gold-rush-smartcontract/README.md

-  pub final_price: Option<u64>,  // The price when round is settled. pub total_pool: u64,           // The total amount of GRT bet in this round. pub total_bets: u64,           // The total number of bets placed in this round.
+  pub final_price: Option<u64>,  // The price when round is settled. pub total_pool: u64,           // The total amount of GRT bet in this round. pub total_bets: u64,           // The total number of bets placed in this round. pub winners_weight: u64,       // The total weight of winning bets (for reward calculation).
+Default to 0 if no winners.

   // --- Metadata ---
   pub created_at: i64,           // The timestamp when the round was created.